Letre2/webseite/content/blog/ovi/index.md

 <!-- ### **Introducing Language learning**  -->

 The Corona pandemic forced the world to digitize education from one day to the next.
 This event could fundamentally change the way we learn and teach in the future.
 In this project, we set out to create a vision of how the way we learn foreign languages, starting in 5th grade, could change using new technologies.
-We developed, a concept for a voice-user interface supported by GPT-3.
+We developed, a concept for a voice-user interface supported by the latest AI technology GPT-3.

 ***"In the context of the COVID-19 crisis interest in mobile learning technologies has grown exponentially."***
 UNESCO - International Commission on the Futures of Education